opsschool/curriculum/cron_101.rst

 - *command*: The rest of the line is interpreted as the command that **cron** should run at the specified time.

-"crontab" may also refer to a file containing any number of these "crontabs", one per line.
+"crontab" may also refer to a file containing any number of these cron tables, one per line.

+crontab files are commonly found in a couple of different places:

+- ``/etc/cron.d``, ``/etc/cron.daily``, ``/etc/cron.hourly``, and so on: System
+  crontabs, or crontabs installed by a software package
+- ``/var/spool/cron/<username>``: Users' crontabs; these are created and managed with the ``crontab`` command.

 The ``crontab`` command
 =======================